Parents file emergency motion to stop Wootton High School conversion, student relocation

 What we know:

 The community group has filed an emergency request with the Maryland State Department of Education.
-They’re asking for a 60‑day pause to review whether MCPS followed proper procedures before approving the "Option H" boundary plan on March 26, the plan that calls for Wootton to close.
+They’re asking for a 60‑day pause to review whether MCPS followed proper procedures before approving the "Option H" boundary plan on March 26, the plan that calls for Wootton students to move to the new Crown High School in Gaithersburg and Wootton to convert into a holding school during other campus renovations.

-The proposal to close Wootton has drawn significant protest.
+The proposal to convert Wootton into a holding school has drawn significant protest.
 Under the approved plan, MCPS will close Wootton and relocate students to the new Crown High School in Gaithersburg, which is still being finished.
 The Wootton building would be repurposed as a holding school for campuses undergoing renovation.

 But the Community and Education Policy Alliance argues MCPS didn’t follow state laws in place for closing a school but instead labeled the action a relocation.